nunessdev/gamescope-sddm-session/README.md

 ## Disclaimer

 This script and session were tested and developed on Arch Linux.
 While it should theoretically work on any distribution, it may not.
+This was not tested on a multiple monitor setup.
 You can adapt the session file to work with your greeter of choice.

 ## Dependencies